 Downtown Silver Spring is one of Montgomery County's three areas covered by a Parking Lot District (PLD).
 This is a public inventory of parking spaces that benefits the entire area.
 The Silver Spring PLD includes garages, lots and on-street parking.
-The SSDAC Plan recommends the redevelopment of many of the stand-alone parking garage and lot site.
-However, it is assumed that required public parking would be replaced on-site via a publicprivate partnership between MCDOT and the entity redeveloping the site.
+The SSDAC Plan recommends the redevelopment of many of the stand-alone parking garage and lot sites and assumes that required public parking would be replaced on-site via a public-private partnership between MCDOT and the entity redeveloping the site.
 For these projects, any MCDOT standards for structured public parking must be followed in addition to these guidelines.
 While structured parking should be easily accessed and clearly signed, the parking structures themselves should be as invisible as possible and integrated into the architecture.

-These guidelines apply to all structured parking in Silver Spring, whether public or private.
+These guidelines apply to all public and private structured parking garages in the SSDAC Plan area.

-• Structured parking should be below ground or be lined with other uses along streets and public spaces.
-If underground parking and/or fully lined parking is not feasible due to site constraints, line the ground floor of structured parking with retail or other uses with transparency to maintain an active building edge.
+- Place structured parking below ground or line with other uses along streets and public spaces. - If underground parking and/or fully lined parking is not feasible due to site constraints, line the ground floor of structured parking with retail or other uses with transparency to maintain an active building edge.
 Where active uses are infeasible, avoid exposed parking floors along the street through measures outlined in the Zoning Ordinance Section 6.2.9.D.1 Structured Parking Requirements.